 13 years before the movie opens, there was a dinner party, at which the 13th guest failed to show up.
 The master of the manner has died, and left the bulk of his estate to this 13th guest, ...
 See full summary »

 J. Farrell MacDonald

 The earliest documented telecast of this film in New York City occurred Wednesday 4 February 1948 on WCBS (Channel 2).
+On the West Coast, it first aired in San Francisco Wednesday 13 April 1949 on KPIX (Channel 5).
 See more »

 What's up, Mr. Drake?